nimau/rpi-iaq-monitor/README.md

 ## Configuration

-### HomeBridge Integration

-Edit `src/constants.h` to configure HomeBridge URL and other settings.

 ### Sensor Configuration

 The project uses `BSEC_SAMPLE_RATE_LP` (Low Power mode) by default.
 You can modify this in the source code if needed.